 Four legs good, two legs bad.
 George Orwell

-Living among the redwoods — forested steep slopes with lots of privacy — my good-sized spread is an ideal place for an animal to stretch their legs.
-They could run and explore in an environment their ancestors once knew.
+Living among the redwoods in a forest with evergreens and other woody plants as we do, is a wonderful respite for humans.
+This open space is ideal for our four legged friends as well, they could stretch their legs, run with a freedom and explore in an environment their ancestors once knew.
 I was thinking of domesticated dogs, not wild hogs.

 I would never waste your time nor pages in my book for showing off something just for my own gratification.
 Everyone’s pets are the most beautiful, amazing, and so forth, I realize.
 But ours are the most beautiful, amazing, and loving creatures than I never had — until now.